patterniha/QQ-Tunnel/README.md

 # QQ-Tunnel

-Sending and receiving data both with dns query
+Sending data with DNS-Query, Receiving data with DNS-Query

 # How does it work?